-On line 6a, enter the routing number shown on the checks issued by your bank (see sample check on this page).
+Line 6a - Enter the routing number shown on the checks issued by your bank (see sample check below).
 The routing number must be nine digits.
 If the first two digits are not 01 through 12, or 21 through 32, the direct deposit will be rejected and a check sent instead.
-On the sample check on this page, the routing number is 090090099.
-Your check may state that it is payable through a bank different from the one where you have your checking account.
+On the sample check below, the routing number is 090090099.

+Your check may state that it is payable through a bank different from the one where you have your account.
 If so, do not use the routing number on that check.
 Instead, contact your bank for the correct routing number to enter on this line.

-On line 6b, check the box for the type of account, checking or savings.
+Line 6b - Mark an \boldsymbol{X} in the box for the type of account, checking or savings.